mehtiumit/ESShopReact.NetCore/README.md

       "ConnectionStrings": {
       "DefaultConnection": "Your SQL Server Connection String"
        },

-       if you dont know the connection string: [Answer](https://stackoverflow.com/questions/10479763/how-to-get-the-connection-string-from-a-database)
+   If You dont know the connection string [You can look here](https://stackoverflow.com/questions/10479763/how-to-get-the-connection-string-from-a-database)

    **And That's it :))**